 From staging to marketing, we know how to showcase your home at its best and attract the highest value possible.
 We can help you navigate Nashville's competitive market and ensure the experience is as positive as it is successful.

 The first step to selling your home is to evaluate your home's condition.
-I will tour your home and make note of any cosmetic or functional problems, and discuss any upgrades or improvements that may bring additional value to your sale.
+We will tour your home and make note of any cosmetic or functional problems, and discuss any upgrades or improvements that may bring additional value to your sale.
 Note that significant problems may require disclosure to potential buyers.
 We will discuss the findings and available options to help ensure your home is the best condition possible for attracting buyers.

 Many factors should be considered in determining a competitive list price for your home, such as location, condition, age, supply and demand, as well as local market conditions.
 It will also be valuable to conduct a Comparative Market Analysis (CMA) of similar homes that have recently sold in your area.
 You may also choose to have a professional appraisal of your home conducted in advance.
 All of these factors will help guide your decision to establish a list price.

 Preparing your home for the market may include tasks such as reducing clutter and fixing maintenance concerns as well as updating paint colors and addressing landscaping needs.
 It may also be advantageous to have the home professionally staged.
 The focus of this process is to prepare your home to make a great impression and invite the most attractive offers possible.

 Listing Your Home

 When the home is ready for market, we will have professional photography taken.
 Then your home will be listed on the local MLS and syndicated to area brokerages and agents.
 Additional advertising methods may also be used to reach the widest audience possible within the target market.
 Creating a personalized plan to market your home will help attract the interest of the right buyer.